cvn001/transflow/Readme.md

 ## 🧉 Introduction

 TransFlow is a modular, flexible and user-friendly tuberculosis (TB) transmission analysis workflow based on whole genome sequencing (WGS) of *Mycobacterium tuberculosis* complex (MTBC).
 It should be noted that this workflow is specially designed for the TB transmission analysis.
-For other researches, like MTBC strain typing or drug-resistance predicting, please refer to other state-of-the-art tools, such as [SAM-TB](http://samtb.szmbzx.com), [TB-profiler](https://tbdr.lshtm.ac.uk/) and [Mykrobe](https://www.mykrobe.com/).
+For other researches, like MTBC strain typing or drug-resistance prediction, please refer to other state-of-the-art tools, such as [SAM-TB](http://samtb.uni-medica.com), [TB-profiler](https://tbdr.lshtm.ac.uk/) and [Mykrobe](https://www.mykrobe.com/).

 The workflow filters non-MTBC samples using Kraken, then preforms quality control (QC) using both FastQC and MultiQC.
 After that, it uses the PANPASCO workflow to do pan-genome mapping and relative pairwise SNP distance calculation for transmission analysis.
 Next, it infers transmission clusters and networks using transcluster and SeqTrack, separately.
 Finally, it detects risk factors that significantly associate with transmission clustering.